 The first model I will describe is that of the modern sciences, that of a research driven thesis.
 Here, students work with a professor who is engaged in a much larger research project.
 They act as research team who supports the professor as lead investigator.
-The example I show you is from the

-Centre for Architectural Structure and Technology in Winnipeg Manitoba, led by Mark West.
-Other examples, such as those at the Bartlett, MIT and elsewhere, exist as well.
-Here students are able to work alongside, or at least under, Mark West in a very well appointed workshop to develop techniques of fabric formed concrete construction.
+The example I show you is from the Centre for Architectural Structure and Technology in Winnipeg Manitoba, led by Mark West.
+Other examples, such as those at the Bartlett, MIT and elsewhere, exist as well. $\blacklozenge$ Here students are able to work alongside, or at least under, Mark West in a very well appointed workshop to develop techniques of fabric formed concrete construction.
 I find the work is fascinating on many levels, and to engage with Mark in your thesis offers the advantages of ready made questions, great funding and support.
 However, the research is always his and it is difficult to emerge from the long shadow of the master.
-Further, as a first professional degree, the research seems overly specific and students are not always prepared to engage in research that is already quite thick.
-The results tend to look very similar and predictable or even superfluous.
+Further, as a first professional degree, the research seems overly specific and students are not always prepared to engage in research that is already quite deep. $\blacklozenge$ The results tend to look very similar and predictable or even superfluous as the nature of how one studies Mark's questions tend to be the same across the entire studio with very little variation. $\blacklozenge$

-Thesis as Manifesto
+Thesis 2: Manifesto

-The next model of thesis is that of a manifesto.
-The most precise description I have found of this is based in the work of Gregory L. Ulmer.
+The inverse of the professor-led research studio is one in which the student develops his or her own position.
+One version of this is the thesis as Manifesto. $\blacklozenge$ The most precise description I have found of this is based in the work of Gregory L. Ulmer.
 In his book, Heuristics: The Logic of Invention, he offers a theory of method to writing a manifesto that has been adopted in some schools of architecture.
-Ulmer uses the acronym CATTt to explain his ideas: Contrast, Analogy, Theory, Target, tale.
+Ulmer uses the acronym CATTt to explain his ideas.
+Contrast, Analogy, Theory, Target, tale. $\blacklozenge$